OusmBlueNinja/Wild/README.md

 pip install getkey
 ```

-3. run the game by executing the `main.py` file with Python 3:
+3. run the game by executing the `main.py` file with Python3:
-4.

 ```
 python3 main.py
 ```

 ## Controls

-- Use the arrow keys to move around the map.
-- Use the up, down, and enter keys to select items from your inventory.
+- Use the up, down, and enter keys to navagate the menues.
-- Press `Q` to quit the game.

 For more information on how to play the game, please visit our [Wiki](https://github.com/OusmBlueNinja/Wild/wiki).